sdr-enthusiasts/docker-piaware/README.md

  * x86 platform running Ubuntu 16.04.4 LTS using an RTL2832U radio (FlightAware Pro Stick Plus Blue)
  * if you get it running on a different platform (or if you have issues) please raise an issue

+## Changelog

+### v3.6.3
+ * Update piaware to v3.6.3
+ * Reduction of image size 663MB down to 304MB
+    * Change base image to Alpine v3.9
+    * Reduce build layers
+    * The "unoptimised" version of the Dockerfile is available in the source repo for educational/troubleshooting purposes
+ * Implement s6-overlay for process supervision
+ * Make logging much better
+ * Drop support for bladeRF (for now as I can't get it to compile properly, if you use bladeRF stay on version 3.5.3 for now)

+### v3.5.3
+ * Original image (including bladeRG support)

 ## Multi Architecture Support
 Currently, this image should pull and run on the following architectures:
  * ```amd64```: Linux x86-64
  * ```arm32v7```, ```armv7l```: ARMv7 32-bit (Odroid HC1/HC2/XU4, RPi 2/3)

 ARM support is not as thoroughly tested as x86-64.
-If you run on ARM, please let me know your results by raising an issue over on the GitHub repository https://github.com/mikenye/docker-piaware by raising an issue!
+If you run on ARM, please let me know your results by raising an issue over on the GitHub repository https://github.com/mikenye/docker-piaware !

 ## Up-and-Running - Non-Privileged Mode